JessFerrari/Uni-Appunti/4 anno/Information Retrieval/Notes/Learning to rank.md

 - [[Top-k retrieval]], which finds a subset of $k$ documents that are the the most relevant to a query
 - [[Ranking models]],which order the documents in the top-k set.

-In LtR the ranking phase uses an often expensive function that was trained using [[Supervised Learning|supervised learning]] or [[Online learning|online learning]] methods.
+In LtR the ranking phase uses an often expensive function that was trained using [[4 anno/Machine Learning/Machine Learning#^af8e9d|supervised learning]] or [[Online learning|online learning]] methods.
 While, the retrieval algorithm solves a form of the [[Maximum inner product search problem|maximum inner product search problem]] (MIPS).

 In dense retrieval, retrieval is often an approximate [[Nearest Neighbor]] search while ranking is the identity function or a complex learnt functions such as [[Decision forest]] or [[Deep learning]] methods.